 - Providers could claim an additional 53p per hour per eligible child, for up to 15 hours per week, up to 38 weeks a year (up to an additional £302 per year) to support quality provision

-- This money could be used for enhancing the environment and investment in staff (see the suite of documents for more information)
+- This money could be used for enhancing the environment and investment in staff training (see CPD page)

-- It will be Ofsted's task to monitor the impact of the funding
+- Ofsted monitor the impact of this funding at inspection

 Please note that the guidance on this page is aimed specifically at registered early years providers in the private, voluntary, community and independent sector in the City.
 All queries relating to the EYPP in schools should be directed to the Pupil Benefits Team in the first instance.